What did you do Spring break? We BUilt THree homes in Mexico!

 Every Spring Break, for the past thirty-five years, EFC has built homes in Mexico for people in need.
 We call this mission trip GAGA, which stands for "Get Away Give Away".
 Former EFC pastor Clyde Parker started this trip as a youth mission trip, with an initial goal of building 250 homes.
 We have surpassed that goal, and over 260 homes have been built by Eugene Friends.
 Hundreds of other homes have been built by the many church groups that have spun off from our organization.

 We are a loving group of people who are focused on our mission.
 We travel and work together, we sleep in tents in the desert, and we worship together every morning.
 Our commitment is to honor the One we serve.
 This commitment includes serving one another.

 WHO CAN COME?

-- All ages are welcome.
-We have had people in their nineties on the trip—there is something for everyone to do.
+All ages are welcome.
+We have had people in their nineties on the trip, and there is something for everyone to do.
 However, children under ninth grade must be accompanied by a parent or guardian.

-- No construction experience is necessary.
-Just be willing to learn.
+No construction experience is necessary, as long as you are willing to learn.

 I'M INTERESTED.
 WHAT DO I DO NOW?

-Wait until October 2018.
-Then - Click to download the application and registration packet; complete and return the forms to Eugene Friends Church.
+Click to download the application and registration packet.
+This will be available by November 2018.
+Mail the completed registration and a $200.00 deposit to Eugene Friends Church at 3495 W. 18th Avenue, Eugene, OR 97402.
 Space will be limited.
 If you have questions, please contact us at email@example.com.